Read the Obamas' Romantic Anniversary Messages to Each Other

-Valentine’s Day might still be months away but love is in the air when it comes to Valentine’s Day with Barack and Michelle Obama‘s romantic anniversary posts.
+Valentine’s Day might still be months away, but love is in the air with Barack and Michelle Obama‘s romantic anniversary posts.

 For their 27th wedding anniversary, the former first lady posted a heartfelt note to her husband on Instagram and Twitter.
 “27 years ago, this guy promised me a life full of adventure.
 I’d say he’s delivered,” she wrote.